sdoxina/IT0011-FINAL-PROJECT/README.md

 - Generate a summary report displaying total orders, sales, and other relevant statistics.

 The system will feature a well-structured GUI with a grid layout for ease of navigation and usability.
-File handling will be used for data persistence to store product details, customer orders, and reports.
+JSON file handling will be used for data persistence to store product details, customer orders, and reports.

 ## Group Members: